nethesis/phone-island/docs/EVENTS.md

   {}
   ```

-- `phone-island-internet-disconnected` Indicates that user has internet connectivity disabled
+- `phone-island-internet-disconnected` Indicates that user has a valid internet connectivity

   ```json
   {}